cypress-io/cypress/cypress/v1.0/documentation/1-Commands/29-next.md

 slug: next
-excerpt: Get the next sibling of the elements
+excerpt: Get the next sibling of the DOM elements

-Get the immediately following sibling of each element in the set of matched elements.
+Get the immediately following sibling of each DOM element in the set of matched DOM elements.

 | | |
 |--- | --- |